confluentinc/kafka-workshop/README.md

    You can see the schema definition rules for Avro [here](https://avro.apache.org/docs/1.8.1/spec.html#schemas).
 If you are stuck coming up with your own schema, you can find a schema that we created for our movies topic in `movies-raw.avsc`.

-3. Now, lets register the schema in the Confluent Schema Registry.
+3. Now, let's register the schema in the Confluent Schema Registry.

    Instructions can be found in [Schema Registry documentation](https://docs.confluent.io/current/schema-registry/docs/intro.html#quickstart).
    We are registering a schema for values, not keys.
 And in my case, the records will belong to topic `movies-raw`, so I'll register the schema under the subject `movies-raw-value`.